 Transport Planner, Jacobs

 Chris is the Events and Communications Coordinator for the South West Region and has been an active committee member since 2014.
-Previously, Chris has chaired the Exeter Young Members Group in Exeter.
+Previously, Chris has chaired the Exeter Young Members Group.

 In 2014, Chris graduated from the University of Exeter with an MMath degree and joined Jacobs in Exeter as a transport modeller.
 Chris has worked on projects for clients including Devon County Council and Highways England.
-With over two years of experience, Chris is continuing to develop and progress his career in transport planning.
+With over four years of experience, Chris is continuing to progress his career in transport planning.
 Chris si curently working towards the Transport Planning Society's Professional Development Scheme (TPS PDS).
 Chris is the South West lead for BeyondZero, Jacobs' culture of caring.
 In February 2018 Chris received CIHT South West's Peter Swain Emerging Professional Award.

-Outside of work Chris is a salsa dancer and has been dancing for over six years.
+Outside of work, Chris has been dancing salsa for over 8 years.